-Traditionally, best-selling products have required eye-catching packaging, prominent shelf placement, and engaging in-store promotions to catch shoppers' attention.
+Traditionally, best-selling products have required eye-catching packaging, prominent shelf placement, and engaging in-store

 Showcasing products on Amazon's digital shelf requires just as much attention to detail, according to new research from the University of Washington's Sales and Marketing Strategy Institute (SAMSinstitute.com).
 Getting everything just right -image type, tone, text length - determines whether a product will succeed or flop online.
 The study results will be published in the March 2019 edition of the Journal of Marketing1.